 Dr. Bagden is Board Certified by the American Board of Orthodontics, a distinction attained by only one quarter of all orthodontists in the United States.
 He has served as President of the Virginia Association of Orthodontists and the Northern Virginia Dental Society.
 He is a member of the Pierre Fauchard Honorary Dental Society and the American College of Dentists in recognition of his contribution to the orthodontic profession.
 Dr. Bagden is often a guest lecturer at his orthodontic alma mater, The University of Maryland Orthodontic Residency program, as well as many other specialty programs world-wide.

 A dedicated runner, Dr. Bagden has completed many marathon races, most famously the Boston Marathon.
-He and his wife, Kathy, have proudly raised five children, and are now enjoying their three grandchild, hoping they are joined by many more.
-They enjoy their circle of friends and extended family, travel to the far reaches of the globe, and beach time in Lewes, DE.
+He and his wife, Kathy, have proudly raised five children, and are now enjoying their three grandchildren, hoping they are joined by many more.
+They enjoy their circle of friends and extended family, travel to the far reaches of the globe, and spend beach time in Lewes, DE.
 They love to cook together and explore new interests from yoga to golf to vegetable gardening and biking.